Automattic/jetpack/readme.txt

 * Jetpack Monitor will keep tabs on your site, and alert you the moment that downtime is detected.
 * and *many* more to come!

-Note: The stats portion of Jetpack uses Quantcast to enhance its data.

 == Installation ==

 1. Install Jetpack either via the WordPress.org plugin directory, or by uploading the files to your server